danihin/OCR/README.md

 # OCR
-Simple OCR with template matching
+Simple OCR with template matching using OpenCV.